-- 1. To elect two Class III directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2020 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2017; - 3.
-To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; - 4.
-To consider and act upon an advisory vote on the frequency at which the Company should include an advisory vote regarding the compensation of the Company's Named Executive Officers in its proxy statement for stockholder consideration; and - 5.
+- 1. To elect three Class I directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2021 and until each such director's successor is duly elected and qualified or until his or her earlier resignation or removal; - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2018; - 3.
+To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; and - 4.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-This Proxy Statement and the form of proxy were first made available to stockholders on or about March 31, 2017.
-The Board has fixed the close of business on March 20, 2017 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+This Proxy Statement and the form of proxy were first made available to stockholders on or about March 29, 2018.
+The Board has fixed the close of business on March 20, 2018 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
 Only holders of record of the Company's common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were 16,469,612 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+As of the Record Date, there were 19,819,610 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
 Each holder of our outstanding Common Stock as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.

 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-For Proposal 1, the election of two Class III directors, each nominee shall be elected as a director of the Company if such nominee receives the affirmative vote of a plurality of the votes cast.
-The approval of a majority of the votes cast is necessary to approve each of Proposal 2, the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2017, Proposal 3, the consideration of an advisory resolution approving the compensation of the Company's Named Executive Officers, and Proposal 4, the consideration and approval of an advisory vote on the frequency at which the Company should include an advisory vote regarding the compensation of the Company's Named Executive Officers in its proxy statement for stockholder consideration.
-With respect to Proposal 4, however, if none of the frequency options receives a majority of the votes cast, because this vote is advisory and non-binding, the option receiving the greatest number of votes will be considered the frequency recommended by the Company's stockholders.
+For Proposal 1, the election of three Class I directors, each nominee shall be elected as a director of the Company if such nominee receives the affirmative vote of a plurality of the votes cast.
+The approval of a majority of the votes cast is necessary to approve each of Proposal 2, the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2018, and Proposal 3, the consideration of an advisory resolution approving the compensation of the Company's Named Executive Officers.